Our Season of Creation

 Plato took his cue from Hesiod and other early Greek philosophers, but especially Heraclitus.
 Heraclitus ‘discovered’, during a period of political turmoil, that every sensible thing changes constantly.
 He eventually became disillusioned about the changes he observed and argued against the belief that the existing social order would remain forever.
 But Heraclitus was not giving up on the existing social order.
 This fact becomes clear in another element of his philosophy with the potential for a new kind of turmoil.
 According to Popper, 1 the emphasis on change in Heraclitus’s philosophy was combined with a belief in an immutable law of destiny.

 After Heraclitus, philosophers including Parmenides, Democritus, Plato and Aristotle dedicated themselves to solving the problem of a changing world.
-Both Parmenides and Plato relegated this world world to a phantom-like existence.
+Both Parmenides and Plato relegated this world to a phantom-like existence.
 They theorized ‘that the changing world in which we live is an illusion and that there exists a more real world which does not change‘. (p.
 127) In other words, the world we live in is just a copy of that perfect world.
 The world we can’t see is more real than the world we live in.

 The Capture of Western Thought